Geoffrey Simmons

 Geoffrey Simmons (born 28 July 1943) is a medical doctor, science fiction author and proponent of intelligent design from Eugene, Oregon.
-He has a BS in biology from the University of Illinois and received an M.D. from the University of Illinois Medical School in 1969.
 He was a doctor of internal medicine for the PeaceHealth Medical Group in Eugene, boarded in internal medicine and disaster medicine.
-Dr. Simmons retired at the end of 2015.
+Wen Hsing Simmons retired at the end of 2015.

 Biography

+Simmons was born in Fort Gordon, Georgia, in 1943.
+He has a B.S. in biology from the University of Illinois and earned an M.D. from the University of Illinois Medical School in 1969.

-Born in Fort Gordon, Georgia, in 1943, Simmons is a fellow at the Center for Science and Culture, part of the Discovery Institute.
+Simmons is a fellow at the Center for Science and Culture, part of the Discovery Institute.
 He toured with PSSI in Spain with the Spanish version of What Darwin Didn't Know, to five cities: Barcelona, Málaga, Madrid, León and Vigo, nine lectures altogether.
 He has lectured at college campuses, churches and synagogues.
 Simmons also teaches disaster preparedness locally, regionally and nationally.
 He is a Governor on the Board of Governors for the American Academy of Disaster Medicine and an Advisor to FEMA on the Advisory Council for FEMA Region X. He is a CERT trainer and volunteer CERT Coordinator for the City of Eugene.
 He has lectured at the IAEM and NASA.
 His newest book Common Sense and Disaster Preparedness will be published by the Journal of Emergency Management (JEM), Fall 2010.